Simply Business is pleased to provide tailored insurance options from:

 For example, if you get sued for accidentally causing significant property damage to a customer’s home, you may have to pay for legal fees and damages out of your own pocket - or your family’s finances - if you are not properly insured.

-Speaking of getting sued, contractor insurance can offer significant peace of mind if a customer decides to sue you over your services, even if you did nothing wrong.
+Speaking of getting sued, business insurance coverage can offer significant peace of mind if a customer decides to sue you over your services, even if you did nothing wrong.
 Client lawsuits are more common than you think; it’s estimated that 43% of small business owners have reported being threatened with or involved in a civil lawsuit.

 Oh, and one more thing: Many customers won’t work with you if you’re not licensed and insured.
 There’s a lot of advice out there warning people to only work with insured contractors, so it’s a good idea to get this coverage if you want to increase your clientele base.

-When you get your contractor insurance through Simply Business, we’ll provide you with a certificate of insurance (COI) so you can start providing proof of coverage.
+When you get contractor insurance through Simply Business, we’ll provide you with a certificate of insurance (COI) so you can start providing proof of coverage.

-In general, you can deduct the cost of your insurance premiums when filing your business’s taxes.
+In general, you can deduct the cost of your liability premiums when filing your business’s taxes.
 When it comes to your business’s tax deductions, we recommend talking to an accountant if you have any questions.

 Our quote form helps us determine your recommended amounts of coverage from top insurers.
 If you have more questions, our licensed insurance agents will be happy to help!